dthree/wat/readme.md

 npm install --global wat
 ```

-This automatically installs a software package from [npmjs.com](http://npmjs.com) and makes the command `wat` recognized globally by your computer, so you just simply enter `wat` anywhere in your terminal.
+This automatically installs a software package and makes the command `wat` recognized globally by your computer, so you just run `wat` in your terminal.
 Easy, right?
-And you're still a proud `[insert language here...]` programmer.
+And you're still a proud `[insert language here...]` developer.

 [You're ready to use it!](#learn)

+#### How does Wat relate to Dash?

+[Dash](https://kapeli.com/dash) is extraordinarily well put together API Documentation Browser and Code Snippet Manager for OS X and iOS.
+It stores snippets of code and instantly searches offline documentation sets for 150+ APIs.

+Dash is a desktop application, and is more focused on centralizing official docs in addition to its cheat sheets.
+Wat is a command-line-based application and is more targeted at centralizing smaller libraries across all languages.

+Whichever your preference, Dash and Wat intend to work together to cover all bases, with the common purpose of giving you fast-as-possible reference to the code you use.

 ### License